Meridian MCP documentation

 the heuristic ranking.
 The correction is trained by a separate POST endpoint that

-front-ends fire whenever a user engages a skill (clicks a planet in
+front-ends fire whenever a user engages a candidate (clicks a planet in

 Lens, opens a detail panel in the